neos/neos-development-collection/TYPO3.Neos/Documentation/Features/FeatureList.rst

 Import Export
 =============

-TYPO3 Phoenix has full support for importing and exporting site content using content stored in XML files.
-This can now for example be used to manage the full site content, or just those parts which are not edittable in the TYPO3 Phoenix interface yet.
+TYPO3 Neos has full support for importing and exporting site content using content stored in XML files.
+This can now for example be used to manage the full site content, or just those parts which are not editable in the TYPO3 Neos interface yet.
 For using this feature you should use a so called `Site Package`.
 This is a normal TYPO3 Flow Package containing a ``Resources/Private/Content/Sites.xml`` file which contains a node structure in XML.
-For an example of such a file you can check the `Sites.xml <http://git.typo3.org/Flow/Packages/PhoenixDemoTypo3Org.git?a=blob_plain;f=Resources/Private/Content/Sites.xml;hb=master>`_ of the TYPO3 Phoenix demo site.
+For an example of such a file you can check the `Sites.xml <http://git.typo3.org/Flow/Packages/PhoenixDemoTypo3Org.git?a=blob_plain;f=Resources/Private/Content/Sites.xml;hb=master>`_ of the TYPO3 Neos demo site.

 The import can be used like: